natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Running The Model
 =================

 The model is available as a standalone application accessible from the Windows start menu.
-For Windows 7 or earlier, this can be found under *All Programs -> InVEST +VERSION+ -> Pollination*.
-Windows 8 users can find the application by pressing the windows start key and typing "pollination" to refine the list of applications.
-The standalone can also be found directly in the InVEST install directory under the subdirectory *invest-3_x86/invest_pollination.exe*.
+For Windows 7 or earlier, this can be found under *All Programs -> InVEST +VERSION+ -> Water Yield*.
+Windows 8 users can find the application by pressing the windows start key and typing "water" to refine the list of applications.
+The standalone can also be found directly in the InVEST install directory under the subdirectory *invest-3_x86/invest_hydropower_water_yield.exe*.

 Viewing output from the model
 -----------------------------